nikhilraghu1c/hey-nodejs/projects/DevTinder/README.md

   });
   ```

-  - If we can add timestamps to be true inside the schema then mongodb will automatically add createdOn and updatedOn timestamp into the documents / database.
+  - If we can add timestamps to be true inside the schema then mongodb will automatically add createdAt and updatedAt timestamp into the documents / database.

   ```javascript
   const userSchema = new mongoose.Schema(